Product Customizers Explained

-They can also be called Custom Product Builders, Custom Product Options, Custom Product Designers and Product Configurators.
+The different types of product customizers wildly in terms of their functionality.
+They're also called Custom Product Builders, Custom Product Options apps, Custom Product Designers and Product Configurators.

 The difference between product personalizers and product customizers is subtle, but important to understand

-Product customizers will give the user the ability to choose from a set of pre-determined selections.
+Product customizers give the user an ability to choose from a set of pre-determined selections.

-Product Personalizers will instead take this further and provide an ability to create something unique, tailored to that individual.
-The most common example would be putting your name on a t-shirt.
+Product Personalizers will instead provide an ability to create something unique, tailored to that individual.
 For a longer explanation read this article.

-These are the four categories of third-party apps you can use on Shopify to add product customization capabilty.
+So there are the four broad categories of Shopify apps you can use for product customization.

 - Product Options Apps